mphillips67/Genomics-Ethanol-Stress-Outcrossing-Yeast/PCA-analysis/README.md

-Code to generate PCA plot based on SNP frequenceies.
+Script to generate PCA plot based on SNP frequenceies.